 Because The Ranger School is situated within a forest, some applicants may mistakenly believe the experience is one of forest lore and wilderness survival.
 We emphasize that the curricula demand high-quality academic achievement.
 Program completion requires concentrated and consistent study.
 Classes are scheduled from 8 a.m. to 5 p.m.
 Monday through Friday with classroom and laboratory or field time equally divided.
 The intensity of the program normally requires a minimum of 70 hours a week of evening and weekend study, daily classes, and laboratory/field exercises.
 Several short trips are made during the year in connection with courses in dendrology, silviculture, forest management, forest recreation, wildlife ecology and surveying.

-The Ranger School assists in placement of graduates.
 The excellent reputation that the graduates of The Ranger School at Wanakena have developed in all types of conservation, forestry and surveying jobs greatly assists today’s graduates to find employment.
 Employment is common with local, state and federal forestry and land resource agencies, private forestry enterprises, and surveying firms.
 Positions most frequently filled by recent graduates include state forest ranger, state forest technician, forest aide, industrial forest district supervisor, timber inventory specialist, timber sales supervisor, forest surveyor, forest engineering aide, survey technician, forest protection technician, forest research technician, forest equipment salesman, tree service technician, and urban park ranger.